rticommunity/rticonnextdds-connector-js/docs/features.rst

      - Only :meth:`Input.wait` (data available), :meth:`Input.waitForPublications`, :meth:`Output.waitForSubscriptions` are supported
    * - `Managing Data Instances <https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/users_manual/index.htm#users_manual/Managing_Data_Instances__Working_with_Ke.htm>`__
      - Partial
      - On an ``Output``, it is possible to dispose or unregister an instance (see :meth:`Output.write`).
 Instances are automatically registered when first written.
 On an ``Input`` the instance state can be obtained, alongside the key fields of a disposed instance (see :ref:`Accessing key values of disposed samples`).
-Instance handles are not exposed.
    * - `Application Acknowledgment <https://community.rti.com/static/documentation/connext-dds/current/doc/manuals/connext_dds_professional/users_manual/index.htm#users_manual/Application_Acknowledgment.htm>`__
      - Partial
      - *DDS_APPLICATION_AUTO_ACKNOWLEDGMENT_MODE* is supported.
 If enabled, when a call to :meth:`Input.take` or :meth:`Input.read` is followed by another call, the second one automatically acknowledges the samples read in the first one.